 This is not an uncommon occurrence.
-I will remind you that your dog is a scavenger in nature, despite all the years that we have domesticated them.
-This particular character does not go away and thus, you might observe your dog exhibiting his true nature.
+I will remind you that your dog is a scavenger in nature, despite all the years we have domesticated them.
+This particular character does not go away, and thus, you might observe your dog exhibiting his true nature.

-Unfortunately, your dog’s system may require other nutrients that are not found in dog food.
+Unfortunately, your dog’s system may require other nutrients not found in dog food.
 As a result, your dog will start looking for those nutrients by himself.
 Often, he does not know where to get them.
-I mean, we domesticate them and thus they do not know how to hunt for prey.
+We domesticate them; thus, they do not know how to hunt for prey.

 Boredom and Loneliness

-When your dog starts eating rocks, it could be as a result of boredom and loneliness.
+When your dog starts eating rocks, it could result from boredom and loneliness.
 When you leave the house, you most probably leave him alone until you get back.
 If he has nothing keeping him busy when you are away from home, he will get something to do definitely.

 Stress in dogs

-Our canine friends may get stressed as a result of simple and normal occurrences in our lives.
+Our canine friends may get stressed due to simple and everyday occurrences in our lives.
 For instance, if you change your residence, he might find it a little stressful to adjust to new environs.
 In addition to this, exposing your dog to strangers or new dogs can also be stressful.

 Normal development stage